What Is Adjudication?

 Also consider the size and complexity of your dispute.
 Adjudication may not be the best option, and if so the team at Altion Law will be able to advise you of your other options.

-Further fact to consider
+Further facts to consider

 If you are looking to refer a complex matter to adjudication, remember that each adjudication should deal with a single dispute.
 If you have a large and complex dispute you may need to consider whether it is one dispute (consisting of separate elements) or is in fact separate disputes, in which case they can be separately referred to adjudication.